Paul Jerome Williams – Chef Lecturer

 I was born in the Swansea Valley and before becoming a chef I didn’t really know what I wanted to do, during my last year of school, I took a weekend job helping out at weekends in the kitchen of a small local hotel.

-As a young commis chef, I joined the five star London Hilton on Park Lane and continued my training as a chef at Westminster College.
-This was a great experience because it enabled me to totally immerse myself in the many areas of culinary fundamentals, techniques and responsibilities, whilst learning the values of kitchen etiquette and high standards.
+As a young commis chef, I joined the five stars, London Hilton, on Park Lane and continued my training as a chef at Westminster College.
+This was a great experience because it enabled me to totally immerse myself in the many areas of culinary fundamentals, techniques, and responsibilities, whilst learning the values of kitchen etiquette and high standards.

-I stayed in London for around fifteen years and have worked in all sectors of the industry, in large and high end corporately owned businesses as well as small independent Michelin starred establishments.
-As part of these kitchen brigades, I have gained an invaluable experience.
+I stayed in London for around fifteen years and have worked in all sectors of the industry, in large and high end corporately owned businesses, as well as small independent Michelin, starred establishments.
+As part of these kitchen brigades, I have gained invaluable experience.

 I returned to Swansea and set up my own restaurant, serving modern Welsh & European cuisine.
 Achieving Michelin and Taste of Wales recognition, my restaurant was established as a destination local restaurant.
 From here I returned to the hotel sector working as Head Chef at Morgans Hotel Swansea and later joined The Wales Millennium Centre Cardiff.

 I would describe my cooking style as good honest food, without too many bells, whistles, and frivolous garnishes!
 I like to create food that tastes good and is well presented, but also leaves you feeling like you have eaten!
 Seasonality, Providence, sustainability and animal welfare are very important to me.

 Throughout my catering career, I have found myself cooking in a variety of unusual settings, one of the most memorable would be cooking at the private home of a former Prime Minister and other dignitaries under the watchful eyes of armed guards.